trevsuth/music_maker/README.md

 ## To Do
 - Update requirements.txt and create install script
+- Break out model size (Small, Med, Large, Melody) to function call for easier use
 - Improve streamlit interface
 - Experiment with model params (temperature, etc)